- What is Prevent and how to get help

 Participation in Channel is voluntary.
 It is up to an individual, or their parents for children aged 17 and under, to decide whether to take up the support it offers.
 Channel does not lead to a criminal record.

-Haringey’s Channel Panel meetings are held on a monthly basis.
-If you have any concerns about someone and would like more advice please email email@example.com
+Haringey’s Channel panel meetings are held on a monthly basis.

-If you are concerned that a family member, someone you are working with, or someone you know is at risk of getting involved in extremism, contact the Local Authority on the details provided above.
+If you are concerned that a family member, someone you are working with, or someone you know is at risk of getting involved in extremism, please contact us.

 For more information on the national Prevent programme, visit the Home Office Prevent website (external link).